Infinite Volume and Infinite Injectivity Radius: Confined subgroups of semisimple groups

-\begin{proof}[Proof of Theorem \ref{thm:u.s.-alternative}] Let $\mu$ be an ergodic component of a weak limit of $\frac{1}{n}\sum_{i=0}^{n-1}\nu_G^{(i)}*\gd_{\gL}$, and consider the decomposition of $G$ according to $\mu$ given by Theorem \ref{thm:stationary-decomposition}.
-If $G_\mathcal{I}$ is nontrivial then by Proposition \ref{prop:IRS-lattices} and Remark \ref{rem:commensurable} the restriction of $\mu$ to $G_\mathcal{I}$ is of the form $\mu_\gC$ for some lattice $\gC\le G_\mathcal{I}$.
+\begin{proof}[Proof of Theorem \ref{thm:u.s.-alternative}] Let $\nu$ be an ergodic component of a weak limit of $\frac{1}{n}\sum_{i=0}^{n-1}\mu_G^{(i)}*\gd_{\gL}$, and consider the decomposition of $G$ according to $\nu$ given by Theorem \ref{thm:stationary-decomposition}.
+If $G_\mathcal{I}$ is nontrivial then by Proposition \ref{prop:IRS-lattices} and Remark \ref{rem:commensurable} the restriction of $\nu$ to $G_\mathcal{I}$ is of the form $\nu_\gC$ for some lattice $\gC\le G_\mathcal{I}$.
 In view of Corollary \ref{cor:Wang}, $\gL$ intersects $G_\mathcal{I}$ by a lattice.

 Consider now the case that $G_\mathcal{I}$ is trivial.
-Let $\gD$ be a generic subgroup in the support of $\mu$.
+Let $\gD$ be a generic subgroup in the support of $\nu$.
 Then $G$ decomposes as $G=G_\mathcal{H}\times G_\mathcal{T}$ such that $\gD\le G_\mathcal{H}$, all the factors of $G_\mathcal{H}$ are of rank one, the projection of $\gD$ to every factor of $G_\mathcal{H}$ is discrete and the intersection of $\gD$ with every factor of $G_\mathcal{H}$ is Zariski dense.
 If the intersection of $\gD$ with one of the simple factors of $G_\mathcal{H}$ is a lattice then by Corollary \ref{cor:Wang} also $\gL$ intersects this factor by a lattice.
-Finally we apply Lemma \ref{lem:u.s.-intersections} to the uniformly slim group $\gD$ and the theorem follows. \end{proof}
+Finally we apply Lemma \ref{lem:u.s.-intersections} to the confined group $\gD$ and the theorem follows. \end{proof}

-\begin{rem} The assumption that $G$ in Theorem \ref{thm:u.s.-alternative} has property (T) is made because we do not know if the analog of the St\"{u}ck--Zimmer theorem holds for higher rank groups of type (L).
+\begin{rem} The assumption that $G$ in Theorem \ref{thm:u.s.-alternative} has property (T) is made because we do not know if the analog of the Stuck--Zimmer theorem holds for higher rank groups of type (L).
 If that analog holds then one can remove the property (T) assumption without changing the statement.
-Without knowing the answer to this question one can still drop the property (T) assumption by allowing in Case (ii) of the theorem that $H$ admits beside the rank one factors also higher rank semisimple factors $H_i$ of type (L), and $\gD\cap H_i$ is thin in $H_i$ and uniformly slim and projects densely to the simple factors $H_i$.
-We do not know however if such `irreducible' thin uniformly slim discrete subgroups exist. \end{rem}
+Without knowing the answer to this question one can still drop the property (T) assumption by allowing in Case (ii) of the theorem that $H$ admits beside the rank one factors also higher rank semisimple factors $H_i$ of type (L), and $\gD\cap H_i$ is thin in $H_i$ and confined and projects densely to the simple factors $H_i$.
+We do not know however if such `irreducible' thin confined discrete subgroups exist. \end{rem}